Novel scaling limits for critical inhomogeneous random graphs: Introduction

-Following the proof of convergence of $n^{-(\tau-2)/(\tau-1)}|\cluster(1)|$ in Theorem \ref{thm-WC-C(1)}, we shall prove the convergence in distribution of $(n^{-(\tau-2)/(\tau-1)}|\Ccal_{\sss \leq}(i)|)_{i\in[n]}$ in Theorem \ref{thm-WC-C[K]}.
-This proof makes crucial use of the estimates in the proof of Theorem \ref{thm-WC-C(1)}, and allows us to extend the result in Theorem \ref{thm-WC-C(1)} to the (joint) convergence of several rescaled clusters by an inductive argument.
-By Theorem \ref{prop-max-clusters-high-weight}, with high probability, the largest $m$ clusters are given by the largest $m$ elements of the vector $(|\Ccal_{\sss \leq}(i)|)_{i\in[n]}$, so that this completes the proof of Theorem \ref{thm-WC-(3,4)}.
-The conclusion of this argument shall be carried out in Section \ref{sec-pf-prop-max-clusters-high-weight} below.
+Following the proof of convergence of $n^{-(\tau-2)/(\tau -1)}|\cluster(1)|$ in Theorem~\ref{thm-WC-C1}, we shall prove the convergence in distribution of $(n^{-(\tau-2)/(\tau-1)}|\Ccal_{\leq}(i)|)_{i\in[n]}$ in Theorem \ref{thm-WC-C[K]}.
+This proof makes crucial use of the estimates in the proof of Theorem~\ref{thm-WC-C1}, and allows us to extend the result in Theorem~\ref{thm-WC-C1} to the (joint) convergence of several rescaled clusters by an inductive argument.
+The largest $m$ clusters are given by the largest $m$ elements of the vector $(|\Ccal_{\leq}(i)|)_{i\in[n]}$, so that this completes the proof of Theorem~\ref{thm-WC-3,4}.
+The conclusion of this argument shall be carried out in Section~\ref{sec-pf-prop-max-clusters-high-weight}.

-In Section \ref{sec-sub-crit}, we prove Theorem \ref{thm-sub-crit} by a second moment argument, using the fact that the \emph{subcritical} phase of our random graph is closely related to (and even stochastically dominated by) a branching process.
-In Section \ref{sec:mult-coal}, we use the results proved in Section \ref{sec-sub-crit}, jointly with the results in \cite{AldLim98}, to prove Theorem \ref{thm-mult-coal}.
+In Section~\ref{sec-sub-crit}, we prove Theorem~\ref{thm-sub-crit} by a second moment argument, using the fact that the \textit{subcritical} phase of our random graph is closely related to (and even stochastically dominated by) a branching process.
+In Section~\ref{secmult-coal}, we use the results proved in Section~\ref{sec-sub-crit}, jointly with the results in \cite{AldLim98}, to prove Theorem~\ref{thm-mult-coal}.
 We now discuss in a bit more detail how one can understand the appearance of multiplicative coalescents in the random graphs we study here.